rmargar/rmargar/README.md

 ### Hi there I am Ricardo

-- 🔭 I’m a backend engineer, working mostly in Python
+- 🔭 I’m a software engineer, who works mostly in Go and Python
 - 👀 I'm interested in TDD, DDD and microservice architectures.
 - 🌱 I’m currently learning:
   - Programming languages: